apache/parquet-site/content/en/blog/features/alp_encoding.md

 range.
 For this reason, it is common for systems where the exact shape of their data is not known beforehand, to store decimal values as `FLOAT` or `DOUBLE`.
-For example, JavaScript's only* [number type is `DOUBLE`], common data science tools such as pandas [infer `FLOAT` for decimal-looking values], and NumPy has [no decimal dtype at all].
+For example, JavaScript's only* [number type is `DOUBLE`], common data science tools such as pandas [infer `float64` for decimal-looking values], and NumPy has [no decimal dtype at all].

 [number type is `DOUBLE`]: https://tc39.es/ecma262/#sec-ecmascript-language-types-number-type
-[infer `FLOAT` for decimal-looking values]: https://pandas.pydata.org/docs/reference/api/pandas.to_numeric.html
+[infer `float64` for decimal-looking values]: https://pandas.pydata.org/docs/reference/api/pandas.to_numeric.html
 [no decimal dtype at all]: https://numpy.org/doc/stable/reference/arrays.dtypes.html
 [`BigInt`]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt